 University policy requires that internships run commensurate with the school’s academic calendar.
-That means summer semester 2018 internships should start May 30 and run through July 24.
-Students wishing to earn three hours of academic credit must work 20 to 29 hours per week in an approved internship and students wishing to earn six hours of credit must work at least 30 hours per week.
+That means spring semester 2021 internships should start January 6th and run through May 4th.
+Students wishing to earn three hours of academic credit must work 10 to 19 hours per week in an approved internship and students wishing to earn six hours of credit must work at least 20 to 29 hours per week.

-Questions and materials related to earning academic credit for internships should be directed via email to T. Gray at firstname.lastname@example.org.
+Questions and materials related to earning academic credit for internships should be directed via email to Ms. Stella Payne at firstname.lastname@example.org.

-Please see our new SOCM KSU blog for available SOCM Intership positions https://ksucominternships.wordpress.com
+Please see our SOCM KSU blog for available SOCM Internship positions https://ksucominternships.wordpress.com

 Goals of Internships